gmgu/study-rust/6_control_flow/README.md

 ```

 ### if
 No parentheses for the condition.
 Must use brackets.
 No implicit type conversion from numbers to boolean.
+Can assign value to the variable using condition in the form of `variable = if condition {value for condition holds} else {value for otherwise}`

 ### loop
 Infinite loop.
 Can be labeled, and can break the labeled loop in the nested loop.